 With an air tub, simply running the pumps once the bathwater has drained should completely clear any sitting water around the jets and prevent bacteria from building up.

 Also, some air tubs have an “automatic purge cycle” that blows air through the lines once the tub drains.
-With this feature, you really don’t need to worry about bathroom mold.
+With this feature, you don’t need to worry as much about bathroom mold.

 Air tubs are quiet relative to some whirlpools.
 (However, it is possible to get a whirlpool with a nearly silent pump motor.)
 For many people, this is a huge consideration.
 A noisy tub can directly contradict the purpose of a soak: intense relaxation.